 Extended absences from school should only occur for special occasions or an emergency situation.
-If a student will be absent from school for 10 or more consecutive days, the student will be dropped from enrollment and will need to reapply for admissions upon his or her return.
-Written notice must be provided to the office for any planned absences of more than 3 days.
+If a student will be absent from school for 10 or more consecutive days, the student will be dropped from enrollment and will need to reapply for admission upon his or her return.
+Written notice must be provided to the office for any planned absences and / or medical excuse required for more than 3 days.